Richard Watts Charities: Apprenticeships and educational work

 The 1615 scheme provided for care of poor children.
-The 1601 Poor Law had made it the duty of Overseers of the Poor to find apprenticeships for pauper orphans and the almshouse followed this lead.
+The Poor Relief Act 1601 had made it the duty of Overseers of the Poor to find apprenticeships for pauper orphans and the almshouse followed this lead.
 Evidence in the records of the 17th and 18th century showed this practice continued, but by the early 19th century all references to children had ceased.

 The 1855 scheme set aside £100 per year for providing apprenticeship premiums.
 Applications were invited each year from prospective apprentices who were interviewed (as were the prospective masters) and a selection made.
 The apprenticeships were from four to seven years.
 Between 1856 and 1925, 1,265 apprenticeships were funded.
 However, the numbers fell from 41 in 1927 to 5 in 1939.
 Tools, travelling and clothes were also sometimes provided.
 Economic changes after the war reduced the number of apprentice premiums required and by 1958 no further apprenticeships were given.

 At the start of the nineteenth century, virtually all schooling was provided by the Public Schools.
 As the century wore on, more provision was made for the schooling of all children by the establishment of various state and church primary schools.
 By 1883 primary education was mandatory and free.
 Secondary education lagged behind.
 Pupils were either fee-paying or had to obtain scholarships.
 It was against this background that the Watts' Charity Education Foundation was established at a committee meeting in October 1894.

 £100 was made available annually for ten boys age twelve and over to attend the Sir Joseph Williamson's Mathematical School.
 Another £100 was provided for eight girls to attend the Rochester Grammar School for Girls.
 A further £100 was provided in total for eight boys and eight girls who were pupil teachers.
 Initially the exhibitions were tenable for two years, but the trustees could extend them for a further year.
 The age for pupil teachers was raised in line with the Education Department's requirements to 15 years in 1899.
 At the same time, the ages for the other grants was raised to between 13 and 16 years.